How to Calculate Breakeven Occupancy for Multifamily Properties

 Amortizing BE: ($40k OpEx + $48k P&I) / $100k GPI = **88.0%**

-In this scenario, the transition from Interest-Only to Amortization forces an 1,800 basis point jump in the required occupancy.
-If the market average vacancy is 10%, the property was safe during the I/O period (30% margin) but becomes distressed the moment amortization begins (only 2% margin).
-Institutional lenders will almost always size their risk based on the 88% amortizing figure, even if the loan starts with an I/O period.
+The transition from I/O to amortization forces an 1,800 basis point jump in the required occupancy.
+If the market average vacancy is 10%, the property was safe during the I/O period but becomes distressed the moment amortization begins.

 Managerial Application: Breakeven Sensitivity